1982–83 South Pacific cyclone season: Severe Tropical Cyclone Mark

-Mark existed from January 20 to February 1.
+Cyclone Mark existed from January 20 to February 1, taking an erratic and unusual track.
+Mark peaked as a Category 3 cyclone on the Australian Scale.

 Severe Tropical Cyclone Nano

 Nano existed from January 21 to January 29.
+Nano was relatively harmless, and peaked as a Category 3.
+Nano formed in a remote area of the South Pacific on January 21 and moved south, and dissipated on January 29 in an even more remote area.

 Severe Tropical Cyclone Nisha-Orama

 During February 13, a depression developed just to the north of the Marquesas Islands and started moving south-westwards.
 Over the next four days the system maintained its intensity, before it made a sharp eastwards turn and started to develop further.
 The system subsequently moved in a counter clockwise loop, which allowed it to develop further and it was declared to be a tropical cyclone and named Nisha by the FMS during February 22.
 However, by the time Fiji had named it Nisha, the Tahiti Meteorological Service had named it Orama, which was retained in order to save any confusion to the local public.
 Over the next day, the system started to move south-westwards, while it rapidly intensified, with the FMS estimating 10-minute sustained wind-speeds of 100 kn during February 24.
 During that day the system sharply turned south-eastwards and started to gradually weaken, before it was last noted during February 28, as it moved out of the FMS's area of responsibility, while equivalent to a modern-day category 1 tropical cyclone.
 The Tuamotu Archipelago was the worst hit area with around 30 of its Atolls, either seriously damaged or destroyed with a damage total of around US$1.7 million reported in two villages on Rangiroa.